-I believe that in today’s world there are many ways to eat healthily and a little knowledge can go a long way.
+I believe that there are many ways to eat healthily in today’s world, and a little knowledge can go a long way.

-Eat to be healthy, it’s not about body size, image or how other people view you.
+Eat to be healthy; it’s not about body size, image, or how other people view you.

-Although you may not think of water as one of the six types of essential nutrients it is essential for our health.
+Although you may not think of water as one of the six essential nutrients, it is essential for our health.